ivogeorg/attach_shelf/README.md

 **Approach:**
 1. Publishing TFs relative to `"robot_front_laser_base_link"`.
+    1. New test, `tf_relative_to_laser.cpp`.
+    2. New launch, `relative.launch.py`.
+    3. `StaticTransformBroadcaster`.
-    1. Try different x, y, and yaw.
+    4. Try different x, y, and yaw.
-    2. Determine where the new TFs appear relative to `"robot_front_laser_base_link"` by labeling them to identify in Rviz2.
+    5. Determine where the new TFs appear relative to `"robot_front_laser_base_link"` by labeling them to identify in Rviz2.
 2. Continuously publishing `"tf_cart_front_midpoint"`.
    1. New test, `cart_front_midpoint_test.cpp`.
    2. New launch, `midpoint.launch.py`.